Cashback is a great option for our customers who have a lot of ongoing costs (travel, raw materials, subscriptions, etc.).

 This article explains:

-• Cashback is calculated once per month based on settled card payments.
-Any pending transactions move to the next month's calculations.
+- Cashback is calculated once per month based on settled card payments

-• Cashback appears on your Wallet and Expenses pages once per month.
-For example, cashback for settled Pleo card expenses from January will be paid out within the first five business days of February.
-This is assuming that your billing period is from the start to the end of a given month.
+- Finding your cashback - Cashback appears on your Expenses page once per month.
+For example, cashback for January card expenses will be paid out within the first five business days of February (assuming your billing period runs from the start to the end of each month).

-• The cashback line will be connected to the admin who is your billing contact.
-The reason is that every expense in Pleo (even positive ones like cashback) needs to have an owner assigned so that exporting works.
+- The cashback line will be connected to whichever admin is your billing contact.
+This is because every expense in Pleo needs an owner assigned for exporting to work properly.

 How to sign up for cashback